“Product Water explained how the system works and why it was designed that way.”

 Every system follows the same three steps: capture roof water, store it where it fits, and use it where it matters—without a giant tank dominating your yard.

-Product Water is a Seattle-based water systems company that designs rainwater systems to help homeowners irrigate their gardens and landscapes through our dry summer months.
+Product Water is a Seattle‑based water systems company that designs residential rainwater harvesting systems for homeowners in Seattle, Burien, and nearby communities.

-We specialize in hydraulic, low-maintenance systems that tuck into tight or tricky lots, with RainWise-eligible projects across Seattle, Burien, and nearby communities.
+We specialize in hydraulic, low‑maintenance systems that tuck into tight or tricky lots, including RainWise‑eligible projects that help manage stormwater while supporting your garden.

-Our team brings deep experience in system design, hydraulic planning, and sustainable site solutions so your system performs reliably year after year.
+Our team brings experience in system design, hydraulic planning, and sustainable site solutions so your system performs reliably year after year.

 Most rainwater systems start with a big vertical tank under a downspout.
 That can work, but it often clashes with tight Seattle lots, sightlines, and real‑world plumbing runs.